 One of the prior relationships reported with the Sephora Distribution Center in Las Vegas, continues to be our flagship work readiness program in the state.
 Sephora was just honored by the DSU for being the number two employer of people with disabilities in the State of Nevada.
 The number one employer of people with disabilities is the State of Nevada itself through the State's 700-Hour Program which assists Vocational Rehabilitation clients to qualify for temporary 700-hour appointments to state jobs, while still working with Vocational Rehabilitation for supports to make the job a success.
-The DSU has developed an Employer Recognition Campaign to recognize the good work by businesses who hire people with disabilities.
-The campaign includes annual recognition of the employer who hires the most individuals with disabilities in the State of Nevada.
+The DSU has developed an Employer Recognition Campaign to recognize the good work by businesses who hire people with disabilities in the State of Nevada.
 In PY2022 the two employers who exceed in hiring were the State of Nevada itself and Sephora.
 Awards were given to these two employers in recognition of this distinction.
 Additionally, we have created lobby plaques and window clings for business to proudly display and show the public their commitment to hiring disability employment and workplace inclusion for people with disabilities.]